voldedore/docker-rpi-omv-build/README.md

 ### Docker image

 * Tested and run on Raspberry Pi 3.
 Other Pi can also be able to use this image as well, but I didn't test it.
 Any feedback would be very appreciated.
-* Automatically build by awesome Travis CI, based on [this help](https://blog.hypriot.com/post/setup-simple-ci-pipeline-for-arm-images/) for ARM arch.
+* Automatically built by awesome Travis CI, based on [this help](https://blog.hypriot.com/post/setup-simple-ci-pipeline-for-arm-images/) for ARM arch.
 * Docker registry: docker.com

 ### OpenMediaVault